japanj/pugs-detection/README.md

 ├── data
 │   ├── processed       <- The intermediate data from raw data processing.
 │   └── raw             <- The original, immutable data dump.
 │
-├── docs                <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models              <- Trained and serialized (saved) models, model evaluations, and │   │                      model hyperparameters log